 Students, staff and faculty honoured at Faculty of Science awards

-During the event, Dr. Travis Fridgen, interim dean, Faculty of Science, also presented the Dean of Science Book Prize, awarded annually to one student in each department offering a bachelor’s program.
-It is awarded on the recommendation of the head of the department on the basis of demonstrated academic excellence in the declared major.
+During the Sept.
+16 event, Dr. Mark Abrahams also presented the Dean of Science Book Prize, awarded annually to one student in each department offering a B.Sc. program.
+It is awarded based on the recommendation of the head of the department on the basis of demonstrated academic excellence in the declared major.

 Co-op Student of the Year

 This year, for the first time, two students received the Science Co-op Student of the Year Award.
 It recognizes a full-time undergraduate co-operative education student who has demonstrated exceptionality in all aspects of his or her academic program and work-term performance.

 Tiffany Small, a biology student, and Freddie Pike, a computer science student, each received the honour.
 Ms. Small worked with the Ecological Science Section at Fisheries and Oceans Canada from May-December 2018.
 Her employer said she showed a great deal of leadership during her co-op placement, suggesting ideas for improvement to several procedures and generally contributing positively to the team’s efforts.

 Freddie Pike completed a 16-month internship with CoLab software from Sept.
 2017 to Dec.
 2018.
 He was one of the company’s first employees and built core parts of CoLab’s issue tracking, reporting, user settings and design review technology.
 Portions of the application he built are currently in use with some of the biggest energy and automotive companies in the world.

 Dr. Abrahams also honoured Dr. Rick Goulding, the Department of Physics and Physical Oceanography’s undergraduate academic program officer, with the Dean of Science Distinguished Service Award.
 It recognizes service to the Faculty of Science superior to the normal expectations of the position.